 For salaried musicians, extra payments can be made for overtime, concert fees, recordings, porterage of large instruments and travel expenses.
 In some instances, you may also be paid an additional fee for rehearsal.
 Royalties may be additionally paid if the music has been registered with the PPL or PRS for Music.

 Figures are intended as a guide only.
 See the MU and the Incorporated Society of Musicians (ISM) for more information on fees and rates for musicians.

 You won't have a regular Monday to Friday, 9am to 5pm work pattern.
 Rehearsals usually take place during the day and performances in the evenings, though this can vary.

 Studio recordings can take place late into the evening.

 Private practice can take place any time of the day or night.

 What to expect

-- It takes time, skill, practice and dedication to develop a reputation as a musician.
-It is expected that learning music or an operatic role is done in your own time.
-This can include practising another language or developing technique.
+- It takes time, skill, practice and dedication to develop a reputation as a musician and you'll be expected to learn in your own time.

 - Performing and auditioning can be stressful for some musicians, and performance-related psychology can be helpful.
 Repetitive strain injuries are not uncommon.